How Long Does It Take to Get a Work Permit?

 If you need legal authorization to work in the United States, getting a work permit is often your first step toward building a career here.

-This guide explains how long the process takes, what affects timing, frequently asked questions about the process, and how to prepare your application for faster approval.
+This guide explains how long the process takes, what affects timing, and how to prepare your application for faster approval.
+Immigration rules have changed significantly since late 2025.
+Several policies that were standard for years no longer apply, and understanding those shifts is essential before you file.

 What is a work permit, and who needs one?